sagemathinc/cocalc/notes/final_push.md

-[ ] (1:00?) upgrade bup everywhere -- looks like fsck and race condition work is recent: https://github.com/bup/bup
+[x] (0:30?)
+(0:20) change pill thing to have fixed position when editing a file (and non-fixed otherwise); this will get rid of pointless scrollbars, which waste space and throw off calculations.

+[ ] (0:20?) changing pill position got rid of vertical pointless scrollbar, but not horizontal one, when editing. figure out what is causing that.

+[ ] (0:30?) search output doesn't have to have fixed height + own scroll

+[ ] (0:30?) path at top doesn't have to be fixed (note how it looks when scrolling)

+[ ] (1:00?)
+(0:10+)fix terminal resize; bottom line is often cut off.

+[ ] (1:00?) save terminal history to file.

+[ ] (1:00?) keyboard shortcut to move between files.

+[ ] (1:00?) bring back custom eval keys

+[ ] (2:00?) make it so there are never terminal disconnects; also, when user exits terminal, restart it automatically when they hit a key (?)

+[ ] (3:00?) first sync -- cursor jumps back 6 characters; worksheets show secret codes

+[ ] (3:00?)
+Project snapshots: my bup backup approach to snapshoting projects is efficient but is *not* working; the repo gets corrupted, and then nothing works afterwards.
+I need to try a few things more carefully (e.g., maybe one repo per project -- less dedup, but much simpler and more robust; ensure saving isn't interrrupted, and if it is delete pack files; ensure only one save at a time -- maybe there is a race/locking issue I'm ignoring?)

+New idea for how to make snapshots of projects:

+- Have a separate bup rep for each project; all stored in /mnt/backup.
+Thus much less dedup, but easier to use and more reliable.
+- When a hub is going to create a project snapshot it does the following:
+   1. Creates a temporary lock on doing this (using ttl)
+   2. Queries database and ensures that it has all the relevant .bup/* files, which are stored in a table in the database.
+Any it doesn't have, it grabs from the database to the local /mnt/backup filesystem.
+   3. It creates the snapshot and runs fsck -g.
+   4. Assuming all is fine, it then copies the *newly* created or modified index files back to Cassandra, which then propogates them to the whole cluster.

+Whether or not the above works might depend on how many files are modified.
+Also, we would need to somehow reduce the number of files every once in a while since extract 10000 files from the database would take a long time.

 [ ] (1:00?) html/md and non-ascii doesn't work, but it should, e.g, this goes boom.
 %md
 Very Bad Thing™.

-[ ] (3:00?) my bup backup approach to snapshoting projects is efficient but is *not* working; the repo gets corrupted, and then nothing works afterwards.
-I need to try a few things more carefully (e.g., maybe one repo per project -- less dedup, but much simpler and more robust; ensure saving isn't interrrupted, and if it is delete pack files; ensure only one save at a time -- maybe there is a race/locking issue I'm ignoring?)

-[ ] (1:00?) when using an interact on cloud.sagemath.com that produces graphics (lecture 17 of 308), I'm seeing the image in output not appearing with some probability.
-I'm guessing this has to do with how files get sent from local hub to hub, and there being multiple global hubs... and them not using the database always.

-[ ] (0:30?)
+[ ] (1:00?)
 MAJOR; sage bug -- forgot the flush at the end of eval when adding back buffering, so, e.g., some output doesn't appear.
  Test case:

  for x in s.split("\na\nb\n"):